SAP/cloud-mta-build-tool/README.md

 # Cloud MTA Build Tool (Beta)

 # NOTE: [devxci/mbtci](https://hub.docker.com/r/devxci/mbtci) has been deprecated and will not be maintained any more.
-It will be available until 30/09/2021.
 Use the [new images](https://github.com/SAP/cloud-mta-build-tool#available-images) instead.

 The Cloud MTA Build Tool is a command-line tool that packages a multitarget application into a deployable archive (MTAR).
 For full documentation see [Cloud MTA build Tool](https://sap.github.io/cloud-mta-build-tool/).